Guillemdb/FractalAI/README.md

 ## About

 We have developed this theory for the pleasure of finding thing out as a hobby, while I was at college, and Sergio worked as a programmer.
-We had almost no financial support, nor access to a proper technical infrastructure, besides the 6 months [Source{d}](https://sourced.tech/) kindly sponsored us.
+Besides the 6 months [Source{d}](https://sourced.tech/) kindly sponsored us, we dedicated our personal time to this project making the most efficient use possible no of the resources we had available.

  We are not part of academia, we have no affiliation and no track record.